creativewebmatrixsolutions/dropafile/README.rst

     --host HOST           Host we bind to.
 An IP address or DNS name.
                           `localhost` by default.
     -p PORT, --port PORT  Port we listen at.
 An integer.
 8443 by default.
+    -s PASSWORD, --secret PASSWORD
+                          Password to access dropafile.
+If none is given we generate one.

 Developer Install